 This is a standard "check for updates automatically" feature, with two additional features.
-First, the tool checks the version of other programs on the local system in addition to its own version.
-For example, it checks the version of every MySQL server it connects to, Perl, and the Perl module DBD::mysql.
+First, the tool checks its own version and also the versions of the following software: operating system, Percona Monitoring and Management (PMM), MySQL, Perl, MySQL driver for Perl (DBD::mysql), and Percona Toolkit.
 Second, it checks for and warns about versions with known problems.
 For example, MySQL 5.5.25 had a critical bug and was re-released as 5.5.25a.